theAlgorithmist/TSProgrammingTestProblems/README.md

 Problem:  Write a function that takes an input string that represents a number with a repeating sequence after the decimal, i.e. '1.454545 or 2.0356356' .
 The digits in the repeat sequence may be presumed to be unique.
 The sequence will be repeated at least once and possibly more.
 Return the two integers that allow this number to be represented as a fraction or null if no repeat sequence exists after the decimal.
 Accept a boolean argument that, if true, causes the fraction to be returned in reduced form.
 This value should default to false.

-Solution: This was presented as a homework problem, I'm presuming for an EdTech company.
+Solution: This was presented as a homework problem - I'm presuming for an EdTech company.
 Lest you think I'm doing someone's homework for them, there is typically a month or more lag between problem submission and inclusion in this repo.

 Now, I do like several aspects of this problem.
 First, it's tractable and of reasonable length.
 It is unlikely that someone will know exactly how to approach every step in the problem, so that forces the candidate to do a lookup on Google.
 Let's be realistic in that no one remembers (or knows) how to do **everything** off the top of their head.
 Performing online research, then 'figuring it out and getting the job done' is a very important skill.
 It also provides an opportunity for the candidate to demonstrate if they can write code that others can easily deconstruct and possibly modify in the future.